Gwendolyn Scalia (1924 - 2020) - Obituary

 Survivors include her daughter Toni Scalia Draughn (Robert), son, James Pasquale Scalia III(Stuart); grandchildren Kacie Lea Reeves, Miranda Stuart Hemrick(Ryan), James Pasquale Scalia IV(Jennifer), Mary Ellis Scalia; great-grandchildren Jack Reeves, Peyton Reeves, Marley Reeves, Janes Pasquale Scalia V, Sosie Hemrick, Ellery Hemrick, Rhodes hemerick, Jaxson Scalia.
 Special friend and family member Sonya Hall.

-The Scalia Family asks that in lieu of flowers memorials be made to St. Jude Children's Research Hospital
+The Scalia Family asks that in lieu of flowers memorials be made to St. Jude's Children's Hospital.